OldReposRIP/Mahan-Ware-b9-Leak/README.md

 # Mahan-Ware-b9-Leak
-Its a client with the new coord exploit its $20usd
+Its a client with the new coord exploit its like $20usd waste of money smh